-The Customer Relationship Management certificate is designed for the person who is required to deliver professional service in a customer oriented environment.
+The Customer Relationship Management Certificate is designed for the person who is required to deliver professional service in a customer oriented environment.

-- · Identify, analyze, and resolve customer service problems - Develop and implement communication to customers - Apply marketing concepts and service standards and develop communication techniques to handle complaining customers.
+- Identify, analyze, and resolve customer service problems. - Develop and implement communication to customers. - Apply marketing concepts and service standards.